Internal B2B Tool · AI-Integrated

 Preserve human expertise.
 Ensure planners can easily override and tune the model.

-User stories were co-written with the product owner, grounded directly in interview findings.
-Each story traced back to a specific pain point observed in the existing SAP or Excel workflow.
+User stories were co-written with the product owner, grounded directly in interview findings — each tracing back to a specific pain point in the existing SAP or Excel workflow.

 The redesigned IA organised the tool around merchandiser task flows rather than data model structure — a fundamental departure from how SAP surfaces information.